-The correctness of our theory is ensured by Theorem 5.3.
-This theorem states the following property:

-Session Fidelity: a local enforcement implies global correctness: if a network of monitored agents (modelled as a configuration) corresponds to a collection of well-formed specifications and makes some steps by firing messages, then the network can perform reductions (consuming these messages) and reaches a state that corresponds to a collection of well-formed specifications, obtained from the previous one.
+The correctness of our theory is ensured by Theorem 1, which states a local enforcement implies global correctness: if a network of monitored agents (modelled as a configuration) corresponds to a collection of well-formed specifications and makes some steps by firing messages, then the network can perform reductions (consuming these messages) and eventually reaches a state that corresponds to a collection of wellformed specifications, obtained from the previous one.
 This property guarantees that the network is always linked to the specification, and proves, with the previous dynamic monitoring process theory [7], that the introduction of interruptible blocks to the syntax and semantics yields a sound theory.
+The proofs can be found in [35].